-- Set up, adjust, and operate flatbed cutter, stitcher, folder and/or other bindery machines to process printed sheets into final product.
+- Set up, adjust, and operate flatbed cutter, stitcher, folder, and/or other bindery machines to process printed sheets into the final product.

-- Make needed adjustments to coordinate the multiple workstations on a single machine, as needed.
+- Make the necessary adjustments to coordinate the multiple workstations on a single machine, as needed.

 - Identify and troubleshoot equipment, as needed.

 - Monitor quality, output, and productivity.
-Assure quality of finished product.
+Assure the quality of the finished product.